Reticulocyte Count

 What is a reticulocyte count?

-A test that measures the level of new red blood cells in the blood.
+A test that measures the level of immature red blood cells in the blood.

 Why is a reticulocyte count performed?

-To diagnose and monitor anemia and bone marrow disorders.
+To diagnose and monitor conditions affecting red blood cell production, such as anemia or bone marrow disorders.

 How is a reticulocyte count performed?